aws/aws-php-sns-message-validator/README.md

 The SNS Message Validator can be installed via [Composer][].

     $ composer require aws/aws-php-sns-message-validator

-Since the library has no other PHP dependencies, you can also easily install the library from the [source code][] here on GitHub.
+Since the library has no other PHP dependencies, you can also easily install the library from the [source code][] here on GitHub, assuming you include the files manually or use your own autoloader.

 ## About Amazon SNS